decaby7e/wireguard-burner-digitalocean/README.md

 This project is split into two seperate components: the Droplet object and the management script that handles creating, destroying, and configuring the VPN.
 For a full project description, [please read this blog post](https://blog.ranvier.net/2019/11/wireguard-burner-vpn/).

-In the future, it is possible that I will move the Droplet object to its own repository.

 ## Setup

 To run this script, please follow these steps: